squid-cache/squid-cache.github.io/Features/IPv6.rst

 ## Well, nothing that we know of yet.

 Sadly, OpenBSD, Mac OSX and Windows XP require what is called the ''split-stack'' form of IPv6.
 Which means sockets opened for IPv6 cannot be used for IPv4.
 There are currently some issues inside Squid with the handling of socket descriptors which are stalling progress on IPv6 for those OS.
+ UPDATE: These issues are now resolved.

 Also, a few features can't be used with IPv6 addresses.
 IPv4 traffic going through Squid is unaffected by this.
 Particularly traffic from IPv4 clients.
 However they need to be noted.

-=== Transparent Proxy ===
+=== NAT Interception Proxy (aka "Transparent") ===

 NAT simply does not exist in IPv6.
 By Design.

-Given that transparency/interception is actually a feature gained by secretly twisting NAT routes inside out and back on themselves.
-It's quite logical that a protocol without NAT cannot do transparency and interception that way.
+Given that interception is actually a feature gained by secretly twisting NAT routes inside out and back on themselves.
+It's quite logical that a protocol without NAT cannot do interception that way.

-[[Features/Tproxy4|TPROXY v4]] is capable of IPv6. '''Kernel and iptables patches for IPv6 TPROXY are now available.
-Contact Balabit.'''
-You will also need [Squid-3.1]], which will now permit tproxy ports to listen on IPv6 ... if your system has been patched.
+[[Features/Tproxy4|TPROXY v4]] is capable of IPv6.
+Kernel and iptables releases containing IPv6 TPROXYv4 are now readily available.

 === Delay Pools ===